-Natalie du Toit, whose left leg was amputated below the knee in 2001, has gone on to compete against – and often beat – able-bodied swimmers at the highest level.
-Natalie is a Motivational, After Dinner and Women’s Day Speaker for any conference or event
+Natalie du Toit left leg was amputated below the knee in 2001.
+She has gone on to compete against – and often beat – able-bodied swimmers at the highest level.

 Just down the street from her pool, a careless driver exiting a parking lot ran directly into Natalie’s left leg.
-The scene was gruesome; the devastation was immediately obvious.
-“I kept saying, ‘I’ve lost my leg, I’ve lost my leg’”, she remembers.
+The scene was gruesome; the devastation was immediately obvious: “I kept saying, ‘I’ve lost my leg, I’ve lost my leg“.
 Her team mates rushed to her.
 Traffic snarled.
 The scene: total, horrible chaos.
 A motorcycle policeman racing to the accident crashed headfirst into a truck and had to be airlifted to a hospital.

 The tragedy of life does not lie in not reaching your goals;

 the tragedy of life lies in not having goals to reach for.